shib1111111/CAPM-Financial-Analysis/README.md

 This project is licensed under the [MIT License](LICENSE).

-Thank you for using MovieMaven!
+Thank you for using this!
 Feel free to reach out with any questions or feedback.

 <em style="color: #ff66b2; font-weight: bold;">✨ --- Designed & made with Love by Shib Kumar Saraf ✨</em>